2027 수특 영독연 9강 변형문제

 When you are told what to do, particularly ____ asking, it feels different.

-Being told explicitly what to do and how to do it ― over and over again ― provides the foundation for a different set of feelings and a different story about what you ____ and can't do, and who you are.
+Being told explicitly what to do and how to do it ― over and ____ again ― provides the foundation for a different set of feelings and a different story about what you can and can't do, and who you are.

 2027 수능특강 영독연 9강 한줄 해석